unruly/java-config-fallback/README.md

  * **Do one thing well**: The library doesn’t coerce types (opting for String key, String value) or assume behaviour if a source cannot be queried (missing file or slow network call).
 This is up to the user to decide, and simplifies a lot of our other design choices.

  * **Eat our own dog-food**: This library is in use at Unruly, helping us transition our app configuration and advance our architecture.
 We don’t want to release anything we wouldn’t use ourselves.

+## License

+This project is available as open source under the terms of the [MIT License](./LICENSE).